We use cookies to improve your experience on this website. Read More Allow Cookies

 Understanding is more than just learning what the book says.

-You have to do a lot of work outside of class.
+You'll have to do a lot more work outside of class.

-Your lecturers want to help you to do well and be the best you can be.
-Make contact, ask questions, when you don't understand something ask for guidance and advice.
-They are not trying to trick you, to catch you out or anything like that, they want you to succeed.
+Your lecturers want to help you to do well and be the best you can be, they are on your side.
+If you’re unsure about something, reach out, ask questions, and look for advice.
+They’re not trying to trip you up – they want to help you succeed.

 Let's get social